Written by the Sota Wellness Clinical Team

 Content is developed and reviewed by licensed medical providers specializing in hormone and metabolic care, led by Erin Britton, RN, FNP-C, with clinical oversight and physician mentorship from Dr. Marilyn R. Richardson, MD, FACOG.
 Based on clinical experience and current medical research.

-How GLP-1 Medications Work Inside the Body
+What GLP-1 Medications Do in the Body

 Gut-brain signaling and appetite control